frendsick/torth/docs/types.md

 ### ptr - Pointer

-Pointers are pointing to a location in the memory.
-Memories can be defined with the [MEMORY](./keywords.md#MEMORY)-keyword.
+Pointers point to a location in memory.
+Memories can be defined with the [MEMORY](./keywords.md#MEMORY) keyword.
 [Strings](#STR---String) are also pointers to the null-terminated string buffer.
-Value can be stored to a pointer's location with STORE intrinsics and the dereferenced value can be pushed to the stack with LOAD intrinsics.
+Value can be stored to a pointer's location with STORE intrinsics, and the dereferenced value can be pushed to the stack with LOAD intrinsics.

 ### str - String

 Strings are defined with double quotes.
-Defined string adds a null-terminated string buffer to .data section of the executable.
+A defined string adds a null-terminated string buffer to the `.data` section of the executable.
 The string can be used and modified with the same techniques as [pointers](#ptr---pointer).
 See Examples from [MEMORY documentation](./keywords.md#MEMORY).

 #### Escape sequence characters